mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 ## iOS device setup
 1. Make sure device is added to provisioning profiles
+2. Enable developer mode
-2. Disable passcode in iOS settings - otherwise tests cannot be started without manually entering passcode
+3. Disable passcode in iOS settings - otherwise tests cannot be started without manually entering passcode
-3. Make sure device is configured in GitHub secrets(see *GitHub setup* below)
+4. Set the value of `TEST_DEVICE_UDID` to the UDID of the test device in `ios-end-to-end-tests.yml` and `ios-end-to-end-tests-settings-migration.yml`.
-4. Make sure the test device is connected to the WiFi `app-team-ios-tests`
+5. Make sure the test device is connected to the WiFi `app-team-ios-tests`
-5. Make sure iCloud syncing of keychain is off on the device so that the device isn't getting WiFi passwords from another device causing it to sometimes connect to another WiFi.
+6. Make sure iCloud syncing of keychain is off on the device so that the device isn't getting WiFi passwords from another device causing it to sometimes connect to another WiFi.

 ## Set up of runner environment
 1. Install Xcode